-Table 87: DMNLabel attributes
+Table 92: DMNLabel attributes

-Attribute Description The bounds of the DMNLabel.
-When not specified, the label is positioned at its default position as determined in clause 13.5 An optional pretty printed text that MUST be displayed instead of the DMNElement's name if it is present.
+Attribute Description bounds: Bounds [01] The bounds of the DMNLabel.
+When not specified, the label is positioned at its default position as determined in clause 13.5 text: String[01] An optional pretty printed text that MUST be displayed instead of the DMNElement's name if it is present.

-bounds: Bounds [01]

-text: String[01]